This policy outlines Alphacrucis College (AC) subject or unit assessment principles and processes.

 - development of AC graduate attributes;

-- variation of assessment tasks to allow students to cater for various learning needs, as appropriate to the subject;
+- variety of assessment tasks to allow students to cater for various learning needs, as appropriate to the subject;

 - usually a minimum of two and a maximum of four assessment tasks;